aangelone2/sem-qt6/README.md

 ### Bugfixes/Checks
 + Set number of floating point digits to 2 in tables
-+ Handle empty type list for new databases
-+ Handle new expense types
 + Check table schema at startup

 ### Additional features